-2.3.5 Cork City Local Economic and Community Plan 2016-2021: Pure Cork - An Action Plan for the City

-'Pure Cork - An Action Plan for the City' sets out Cork City Council's vision for local community, economic and social development in the city to 2021 and beyond.
-It provides a profile of the city, identifies the strengths, challenges, opportunities and threats in planning for community and economic development in the city, and sets out a series of high-level goals, strategic objectives and local actions.
+2.3.5 Cork City Local Economic and Community Plan 2016-2021: Pure Cork - An Action Plan for the City identifies the strengths, challenges, opportunities and threats in planning for community and economic development in the city, and sets out a series of high-level goals, strategic objectives and local actions.
 It is underpinned by the aim of delivering sustainable development (guided by the United Nations Sustainable Development Goals for 2030) and by guiding principles including the promotion of equality, social inclusion, accessibility, participation, and harnessing existing local and community development infrastructure.